Airport set to reopen as band of rain moves away from UK

 An amber weather warning for thunderstorms across parts of Devon and Somerset was in place on Sunday afternoon, with a yellow warning in other parts of south west England and South Wales.

-A yellow warning issued for London, the south-east and east of England and the East Midlands remains in place until 6am on Monday.
+A yellow warning issued for London, the south-east and east of England and the East Midlands expired at 6am on Monday.

 Heavy rain brought “torrential downpours” across the south-west of England on Sunday, with localised flooding in Devon.